cornazano/conferences/2019/DevOpsDaysTO.md

 > We cannot just ignore the value of our legacy systems; we also can't use it as an excuse for avoiding the use of modern practices.
 We need balance: festina lente (make haste slowly). #DevOpsDaysTO

-## Just in Time Cloud Infrastructure: Redefining the Relationship Between Applications and Cloud Infrastructure
+## <a name="novis"></a> Just in Time Cloud Infrastructure: Redefining the Relationship Between Applications and Cloud Infrastructure

 Austen Novis (Capital One)